Get Up to 40% OFF & Free Shipping

 About their temperament

-Pomeranians tend to get along well with calm pet-experienced children, known for being an affectionate companion dog.
-They also generally tend to live harmoniously with other pets, although mixing a toy breed like a Pomeranian with a large breed dog should always be done with care and attention.
+The Pomeranian temperament is inherently happy and social, making them an affectionate companion dog.
+They are known for their friendly and inquisitive nature, which makes them compatible with families and suitable for households with children.
+Pomeranians tend to get along well with calm pet-experienced children and generally live harmoniously with other pets.
+However, mixing a toy breed like a Pomeranian with a large breed dog should always be done with care and attention.

 The history of the Pomeranian breed is particularly fascinating.
 Considered to be a mini-me version of the German Spitz dog, Pomeranians were gradually selectively bred to be smaller in size and more varied in color - they were even a firm favorite of Queen Victoria back in the day!